dcoluccia/SantAnna-Thesis-2019/README.md

 This code is part of the aforementioned dissertation, submitted in partial fullfilment to the requirements for the *Diploma Magistrale* in Economics, by Scuola Superiore Sant'Anna, to be discussed in 12/2019.
 Supervisor: prof. Andrea Roventini.

+A copy of the work can be requested to the author after the discussion date.

 ## Replication Instructions
 All codes are written in ```Python 3```.
 The ```NumPy```, ```SciPy```, ```statsmodels```, ```time```, ```pandas```, ```matplotlib```, ```csv``` and ```sklearn``` are needed to succesfully run the programs.
 All files need be placed in the same directory.
 All libraries are contained in the latest ```Anaconda``` or ```Conda``` distributions.